Strvstraja/sbecagoldotcom/sbecagoldotcom/src/content/blog/what-is-software-testing-beginner-guide.md

 - **Preventing costly production issues**
 - **Improving user satisfaction**
 - **Enabling confident, faster releases**
+- **Preventing server room from going down in flames**
+- **Prevents premature loss of hair for managers and developers alike**

 ## Types of Software Testing

-There are many types of testing, but here are a few key categories:
+There are many types of testing, but here a simplest division possible

-- **Manual Testing**: Performed by a human, exploring and checking the application step by step.
-- **Automated Testing**: Scripts run predefined tests automatically.
-- **Functional Testing**: Ensures features work according to requirements.
+- **Functional Testing**: Verifies that the software behaves according to specified requirements.
-- **Regression Testing**: Verifies new changes didn’t break existing features.
-- **Exploratory Testing**: Combines learning and testing in real-time.
+- **Non Functional Testing**: Evaluates aspects like performance, usability, reliability, and scalability.

 ## Who Performs Software Testing?

 Anyone can test, but dedicated QA (Quality Assurance) professionals are trained to think critically, spot edge cases, and ensure high-quality releases.

-In smaller teams, developers often write tests as part of their workflow.
+In smaller teams, developers often write unit tests as part of their workflow.

 ## How to Start Learning Testing